dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-At the beginning Docker used Linux Containers more widely known as LXC as the default execution environment for the backend, which is heavily dependent on Linux as the name implies.
+At the beginning Docker used Linux Containers more widely known as LXC as the default execution environment for the backend.

+The issue with LXC is that it's heavily dependent on Linux as the name implies.

-To solve that particular problem Docker now supports different execution drivers so your application could run potentially on any operating system that supports operating-system-level virtualization.
+To solve that particular problem Docker now supports different execution drivers so your application could run potentially on any operating system that supports operating-system-level virtualization and has a execution driver implemnted for Docker such as FreeBSD.

-Docker developers have also developed their own execution driver called libcontainer to replace LXC on Linux systems.
+Docker developers have also developed their own execution driver called libcontainer to replace LXC on Linux systems so they could have more control over runtime

+that it's a separate project on its own and it doesn't provide everything that Docker developers are aming for with this project.

 But